SUPPORTING SCIENCE EDUCATION

 Teachers stated that integrating science into their curriculum was their HIGHEST priority

 “Thank you for...planning a day during which we can be vulnerable & honest about our lack of knowledge of this content area.”

-The pilot program offered Carl and his staff keen insight into the difficulties teachers are facing.
+The pilot program offered the Education team keen insight into the difficulties teachers are facing.
 Teachers vary greatly in their knowledge and comfort level in complying with NGSS, and, with their already highly impacted schedules, they are understandably concerned about the time it will take to teach a science curriculum.
 The challenge is to provide science learning opportunities that do not circumvent the thought process, that engage the student, and that teachers can and will use.